-The running example has the only purpose of explaining the typical outcome of the proposed algorithms and is only considered for the first set of performance functions (constant over the entire speed range).
-The experiments in the experimental section

-(Section 7) has been conducted also for exponential performance functions.
+The running example has only the purpose of explaining the typical outcome of the proposed algorithms and is only considered for the first set of performance functions (constant over the entire speed range).
+The experiments in the Experimental section (Section 7) have been conducted also for exponential performance functions.
 In our running example, the coefficients $k^j$ of the performance functions have been set as $k^j \in \{2, 3, 4, 5, 7, 10\}$ .